FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/documentation/code/naming-components.md

 - `can_change` -> `authorized`
   - The "can" can be read as a question or a statement.
-  - Are you asking the reader whether something can change or are you asserting that something either is or is not authorized to change?
+  - Is the developer asking the reader whether something can change or are they asserting that something either is or is not authorized to change?
 - `is_on` -> `enabled`
   - "is" can also be read as a question posed to the reader rather than a simple declaration.